aruba/pyaoscx/pyaoscx/DESIGN.md

 information, such as `username` and `password`, and, once established, it also keeps the session cookie.
 There is an assumption that all the operations performed should be done with the same REST API version.
 Therefore, the session also contains the version the client wants to use.

 The session state must be validated every time an operation must be performed.
-Therefore, using a Python decorator is the suggested approach.
+A Python decorator came to help to validate the connection status and establish it if required.

 However, in order to prevent using a _global accessible object_ representing the session, and passing it as a parameter in every call, the SDK objects may